mustafakbaser/Palindrome-Checker/README.md

 # Palindrome-Checker
-A Palindrome check application that developed in Java.
+This is a simple console application that checks palindrome case, developed in Java.